r-lib/processx/inst/README.markdown

 ```

 Keep in mind, that while the R callback is running, the background process
-has not stopped, it is also running.
+is not stopped, it is also running.
 In the previous example, whether
 `still here` is printed or not depends on the scheduling of the
 R process and the background process by the OS.
 Typically, it is printed,
 because the R callback takes a while to run.